Kate Austen: Prior to the crash

 Born in 1977 and raised in Iowa, Kate is the daughter of diner worker Diane (Beth Broderick), and Sam (Lindsey Ginter), a U.S. Army Ranger and Gulf War Veteran.
 At an early age Kate's parents divorced, and Diane married an abusive alcoholic named Wayne Janssen (James Horan).
 As an adult, Kate killed Wayne, which she confessed to her mother before disappearing.
 Wayne had always been abusive to her mother, but Kate decided to kill him upon learning that he was her biological father.
-Diane called the authorities; thereafter Kate is pursued and ultimately arrested by Edward Mars (Fredric Lehne).
+Diane called the authorities; thereafter Kate was pursued and ultimately arrested by Edward Mars (Fredric Lehne).

 Kate fled to Miami under the alias "Monica", where she dated and soon married a police officer named Kevin Callis (Nathan Fillion).
 After a pregnancy scare and Kevin's purchase of two Oceanic tickets to Costa Rica for their honeymoon, Kate confessed her fugitive past and laced his drink with a sedative before disappearing.
 After months of traveling around the country under numerous aliases, Kate learned that Diane was dying of cancer, and decided to visit her.
 She reunited with her high-school sweetheart, Dr. Tom Brennan (Mackenzie Astin), who arranged a meeting between Kate and Diane.
 As Kate tried to apologize to her, Diane started screaming for help, prompting Kate to flee the hospital with Tom.
 A policeman opened fire on their getaway car, killing Tom and forcing Kate to flee the scene of the accident.

 Months later Kate staged a robbery in New Mexico with several criminals to infiltrate a bank's safe deposit box.
 Tom's toy airplane was being stored in box 815, the same number as the crashed flight number.
 She fled to Australia where, while sleeping in a barn, she was discovered by a farmer, Ray Mullens (Nick Tate).
 Posing as a Canadian hiker, Kate worked on the farm for three months.
 When the farmer caught her attempting to sneak away, he offered her a ride into town the next morning.
 During the journey however, Kate discovered that the farmer had found out her true identity and notified Edward Mars of her whereabouts.
 Kate grabbed the wheel and crashed the truck into a field but instead of running, she helped the unconscious farmer from his vehicle, giving Mars time to pursue and arrest her.
 Escorting her to the airport in handcuffs, Mars briefed local security officers on Kate's fugitive past and revealed his locked carry-on case containing four firearms (and a fifth in an ankle holster).
 As the plane was bombarded with escalating turbulence, Mars was knocked unconscious by luggage from the overhead compartment.
 Kate stole the keys to the handcuffs and attached an oxygen mask to Mars and for herself, as the plane splintered and crashed onto the island.